Beliavsky/Fortran-code-on-GitHub/README.md

 [EMPM_MPI_NO](https://github.com/knappf/EMPM_MPI_NO): codes for TDA, 2 and 3 -phonon diagonalization of nuclear Hamiltonian within Equation-of-motion Phonon Method, by knappf.
 Natural orbital basis version.

-[H2-PolarizabilityMatrixElements](https://github.com/ankit7540/H2-PolarizabilityMatrixElements): code associated with paper "Polarizability tensor invariants of H2, HD, and D2", by Raj, A., Hamaguchi, H., and Witek, H. A., Journal of Chemical Physics 148, 104308 (2018)
+[H2-PolarizabilityMatrixElements](https://github.com/ankit7540/H2-PolarizabilityMatrixElements): Fortran and Python code associated with paper "Polarizability tensor invariants of H2, HD, and D2", by Raj, A., Hamaguchi, H., and Witek, H. A., Journal of Chemical Physics 148, 104308 (2018)

 [HANDE](https://github.com/hande-qmc/hande): efficient, highly parallel code for stochastic quantum chemistry.
 It can be used both as a standalone program or (optionally) as a library from an existing quantum chemistry code.